Emil Alexander de Schweinitz

 Emil Alexander de Schweinitz (January 18, 1866 – February 15, 1904) was an American bacteriologist.

-Biography
+Early life and education

 He was born in Salem, North Carolina, and was the son of Moravian Bishop Emil de Schweinitz.
 He attended Nazareth Area High School in Nazareth, Pennsylvania and Moravian College in Bethlehem, Pennsylvania, and received a Ph.D. from the University of North Carolina in 1882 and another from Göttingen in 1886.